 Pirate Radio Stations

 When the history of pirate radio first began, the music that teenagers and music fans listened to was powered by transmitters on ships out at sea.

-Experts predict that there are around 150 pirate radio stations in the UK today – with many of them located in London.
+Experts predict that there are around 150 pirate radio stations in the UK today – many in London.

-The government still hosts raids and attempts to seek out broadcasters who are using underhanded methods to get their message across to a niche audience.
+The government still hosts raids and attempts to seek out broadcasters using underhanded methods to get their message across to a niche audience.

+Pirate Radio Stations